 NEW BIOSAFETY LEVEL 3 LABORATORY ENABLES VITAL PATHOGEN RESEARCH A new biosafety level 3 (BSL3) laboratory was erected to allow the university's world-respected researchers to further advance their research on and surveillance of infectious pathogens, with the ultimate benefit being the improved quality of health for the communities of the Free State and beyond.
 Research and handling of infectious viruses and bacteria require appropriate biosafety and containment measures to prevent laboratory workers, personnel, and the environment being exposed to potentially biohazardous agents.
 A BSL3 laboratory is designed and precision-built to operate under negative pressure, and sees all exhausted air passing through a dedicated filter system to ensure that no pathogens escape into the environment.
 In addition, researchers wear appropriate personal protective equipment suited to the pathogens under investigation.
 The Pathogen Research Laboratory is managed by Prof Felicity Burt, an arbo-virologist with more than 25 years' experience in handling infectious viruses.
 "As COVID-19 is not the first pandemic and will not be the last, the ongoing potential for the emergence of novel viruses and bacteria underscores the need for training young researchers and developing skills to tackle future outbreaks, develop new vaccines, understanding how pathogens cause disease, and discover alternate ways to mitigate outbreaks," Prof Burt said.

-"As COVID-19 is not the first pandemic and will not be the last, the ongoing potential for the emergence of novel viruses and bacteria underscores the need for training young researchers and developing skills to tackle future outbreaks."
-TALL Africa's largest microscope facility for undergraduate training
+56 Our 2020 Journey University of the free state Africa's largest microscope facility for undergraduate training